DedeMarantes/DedeMarantes/README.md

 - 👋 Hi, I’m @DedeMarantes
-- 🌱 I’m currently studying about Go, Terraform, Ansible and Kubernetes
+- 🌱 I’m currently studying about Go, Terraform, AWS and Kubernetes
-- 💞️ I’m looking to work on DevOps
+- 💞️ I’m looking to work on Cloud Infraesctructure and Automation
 - 📫 How to reach me ...

 <!---